-Portfolio reshuffle: Private banks, consumption stocks find favour with funds
+Portfolio reshuffle: Private banks, consumption stocks find favour with mutual funds on attractive valuations

 Summary